-XX.
-Point of Error No. 20: The Commission erred in concluding that the benefits of the SCT DC Tie and interconnection are questionable.
-(Order on Rehearing at 6, 8-9, Findings of Fact 113B, 113D)
+XIX.
+Point of Error No. 19: The Commission erred in concluding that the benefits of the SCT DC Tie and interconnection are questionable.
+(Order on Rehearing at 6, 8-10, Findings of Fact 113B, 113D)

-The Order concurs with the ALJs that the benefits of the Garland line and the SCT DC Tie to Texas ratepayers are questionable.63 The uncontroverted evidence, however, establishes that the project will provide substantial benefits to those ratepayers.
+The Order concurs with the ALJs that the benefits of the Garland line and the SCT DC Tie to Texas ratepayers are questionable.64 The uncontroverted evidence, however, establishes that the project will provide substantial benefits to those ratepayers.

-As an initial matter, the SCT tie and Garland line will provide millions of dollars of benefits to the local community and taxing authorities in Rusk and Panola Counties and provide reliability benefits by providing ERCOT a substantial emergency power supply.64 These benefits were not disputed.
-There is also no reason to question that exports over the SCT tie will produce substantial export charge revenues in accordance with the Commission's transmission tariff rule and ERCOT's protocols.65 As a result, the Commission's conclusion that these benefits are questionable is affected by error of law, is not reasonably supported by substantial evidence considering the reliable and probative evidence in the record as a whole, is arbitrary and capricious, and is characterized by an abuse of discretion or clearly unwarranted exercise of discretion.66
+As an initial matter, no party to this proceeding has challenged the assertion that the SCT tie and Garland line will provide millions of dollars of benefits to the local community and taxing authorities in Rusk and Panola Counties and provide reliability benefits by providing ERCOT a substantial emergency power supply.65 There is also no reason to question that exports over the SCT tie will produce substantial export charge revenues in accordance with the